Root & Malan give England hope at Gabba

 Still, if they do go on to lose this match, the fact their batters have shown they can compete should boost the tourists for the rest of the series.

 There are some niggling problems for Australia, too.
-David Warner did not take the field because of bruised ribs he suffered when batting, off-spinner Nathan Lyon failed to take a wicket and miles were covered by the pace bowlers with a short turnaround before the start of the second Test.
+David Warner did not take the field because of bruised ribs he suffered when batting, off-spinner Nathan Lyon is yet to take a wicket in the match and miles were covered by the pace bowlers with a short turnaround before the start of the second Test.

 The pitch is showing some signs of uneven bounce and offering turn, so it can be argued that England's decision to bat first and include the spin of Jack Leach had some merit.